 It’s also been found that pay-per-click (PPC) or paid advertising, social media and other online channels don’t deliver the kind of traffic that organic SEO can.
-Data shows that the results of search engine queries receive more organic clicks than paid ads because they seem more credible to the searcher.
-Another study revealed that organic results get 94% of all clicks on Google, whereas paid ads were only clicked on 6% of the time
+Organic results of search engine queries receive more organic clicks than paid ads because they seem more credible to the searcher.
+One recent organic vs paid search study revealed that organic results get 94% of all clicks on Google, whereas paid ads were only clicked on 6% of the time

 SEO also has the potential to deliver continuous returns.
 By creating content that is educational, serves a purpose, and incorporates keywords from search queries, you will continue to attract traffic over time unlike ad campaigns that expire after their duration ends or when you run out of money!